Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 done in 18.39s
 ```

-If you look in the directory
+If you check the directory
-that you ran the script in,
+where you executed the script,
 you will find a new folder
 called "getnative".
 You can find the following graph